How Do I Apply for the Free Electricity Allowance?

 • Social Security Pension or Benefit from a country with which Ireland has a Bilateral Social Security Agreement

-Applicants Under 66 years of Age
+If You’re Under 66 Years of Age

 Applicants under 66 must be receiving at least one of the following in order to get the Free Electricity Allowance: